softrams/bulwark/README.md

 - [Angular](https://angular.io/) - The Angular Framework
 - [Express](https://expressjs.com/) - A minimal and flexible Node.js web application framework

-## Lead Developer
+## Team

 [Alejandro Saenz](https://github.com/Whamo12)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Read the [contribution guidelines](CONTRIBUTING.md) first.

 ## License